About 85% of patients with depression have significant anxiety.

 Practitioners should alert patients to report a lack of improvement or worsening of anxiety or depression.

-- The has a tool that rates various depression-related websites (some also cover anxiety).
+- The Australian National University (ANU) has a tool that rates various depression-related websites (some also cover anxiety).
 MoodGYM (see Consumer resources) has been developed by the ANU.

 - eMHPrac provides has a list of programs, apps and services to support the management of mild-to-moderate depression and anxiety.